-Hardwick Primary School has a clear approach to identifying and responding to SEND.
+Hardwick Primary School has a clear approach to identifying and responding to SEND as articulated within our 'Hardwick Pathway for SEND Pupils' (Appendix 2).
 We recognise the benefits of early identification: identifying need at the earliest point and then making effective provision improves long-term outcomes for the pupil.